Brattleboro Senior Center schedule

 Noon to 1 p.m., Yoga with Lissa.

-Noon to 12:30 p.m., lunch with lemon herb tilapia, rice with veggies, broccoli, honey wheat roll and brownies.
+Noon to 12:30 p.m., congregate lunch with stuffed shells, green beans, garlic bread and pudding.